 Click on either of the buttons below to browse through our range of Attractions in Suffolk and our What’s on in Suffolk sections.

-Suffolk has a wonderful range of activities and attractions to suit everyone’s taste and pocket.
+There’s a wonderful range of things to do in Suffolk to suit everyone’s taste and pocket.
 Here’s our Guide to things to do for individuals, couples & families that are slightly less vigorous than our Days Out Guide and our Kids Days Out in Suffolk feature for younger children.
 You can also find a full guide to Rainy Day activities in Suffolk if the weather isn’t kind, and what’s on in Suffolk for an up-to-date listing of current & forthcoming events.
 If all these things to do tire you out then be sure to check out our places to stay in Suffolk guide.

-Suffolk has a lot of places of historic interest but they don’t get much more historic than Sutton Hoo, the burial ground of Anglo Saxon Kings.
+Suffolk has things to do aplenty as well as a lot of places of historic interest but they don’t get much more historic than Sutton Hoo, the burial ground of Anglo Saxon Kings.
 There’s plenty to do at Sutton Hoo, which is run by the National Trust and includes an exhibition hall with video and a full size reconstruction of the ship’s burial chamber.
 There are Guided Tours and special events during the summer season.
 See Sutton Hoo for details and to find their current opening hours.

 Kentwell Hall is one of England’s finest Tudor houses, with a difference!
 It is home to Suffolk Punch horses, Norfolk Horn Sheep, Long Horn, British White Cattle and the Baudet du Poitou Donkey; less than 60 in the UK and 800 in the world.
 The wonderful gardens include a wildlife pond and the ancient Yew trees with a modern hedge of ‘Pied Piper’ topiary (see pic above).
 The Stable Yard Tea Rooms are open for refreshments and light lunches.
 Kentwell Hall houses many special events throughout the year; Tudor re-enactment weeks, Kentwell through the Ages, Magical Weekends and the award winning ‘Scaresville’.
 Plus musical and outdoor shows.
 Click on the link above to see what’s happening at the moment.